MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems

 DIAGRAM

-This diagram shows how MemoryBench partitions datasets, simulates feedback on training data, and evaluates LLMsys on held-out test cases.
+This diagram shows how MemoryBench prepares datasets, partitions them, simulates feedback on training data, and evaluates LLM systems on test data.

 PROCESS